SCOTTI'S TWO GOALS GIVE MERRIMACK 2-2 TIE AT PROVIDENCE COLLEGE

-Freshman forward Vinny Scotti scored both goals for the Warriors
+Freshman forward Vinny Scotti nets two goals for Warriors

 PROVIDENCE, R.I. - Playing to a tie for the fourth time in the past five games, the Providence College men's hockey team and the No. 19 Merrimack Warriors completed their regular season series with a 2-2 tie at Schneider Arena on Sunday afternoon.
 With the tie, the Friars (11-10-7, 9-6-6 HEA) remain tied for fourth in Hockey East while Merrimack (14-10-6, 12-6-3 HEA) remains first in the conference.

 Sophomore Shane Luke (Dauphin, Manitoba) and junior Derek Army (North Kingstown, R.I.) each scored for the Friars, while freshman goaltender Jon Gillies (South Portland, Maine) stopped 24 shots.
 Vinny Scotti scored both goals for the Warriors including a shorthanded goal late in the third period to tie the game.
 Merrimack goaltender Sam Marotta also made 24 saves.

 Luke gave the Friars an early advantage when he scored one minute into the first period.
 After pressure along the boards by Luke and his linemates sophomore Ross Mauermann (Janesville, Wis.) and freshman Nick Saracino (St. Louis, Mo.), the Friars forced a turnover in the Warriors offensive zone.
 Mauermann got the puck to Luke out of the scrum, who skated in and fired a shot that beat Marotta short side to give Providence a 1-0 lead.